 A calculation is made of the effect of a permanent increase in costs, which is used for determining the best estimate.
-The scenario analysis contains an increase in the costs of 10% and an increase in the cost inflation of 1 percentage point per year.
+For investment costs only an increase of 10% applies, since there is no inflation component in the method used to project investment costs in the best estimate liability.